 The two-spotted spider mite is the most common mite species that attacks vegetable and fruit crops in New England.
 Spider mites can occur in tomato, eggplant, potato, vine crops such as melons, cucumbers, and other crops.
 Two-spotted spider mites are one of the most important pests of eggplant.
 They have up to 20 generations per year and are favored by excess nitrogen and dry and dusty conditions.
 Outbreaks are often caused by the use of broad-spectrum insecticides which interfere with the numerous natural enemies that help to manage mite populations.
 As with most pests, catching the problem early will mean easier control.

+Adult TSSM feed by sucking chlorophyll out of the leaves, creating blotchy pale to reddish-brown spots.
 Feeding injury often gives the top leaf surfaces a mottled or speckled, dull appearance.
 Leaves then turn yellow and drop.
 Large populations produce visible webbing that can completely cover the leaves.

 Monitoring & Thresholds: